 The Council has a structured Councillor Development programme which is informed by corporate priorities, legislative changes and individual personal development plans for councillors.
-The programme is overseen by the Councillor Development Group, which comprises of councillors from all political groups and officers to determine priorities and agree programmes of development on a rolling three-month programme.
-It also evaluates and monitors outcomes from development sessions.
+The programme is overseen by Management Board who determine priorities and agree programmes of development for the year.
+The outcomes from the development sessions are evaluated and monitored.